kitnil/awesome/README.md

 ## Pascal

 - [HeidiSQL](https://github.com/HeidiSQL/HeidiSQL) - A lightweight client for managing MariaDB, MySQL, SQL Server and PostgreSQL, written in Delphi
-- [xidel](https://github.com/benibela/xidel) - A command line tool to download and extract data from HTML/XML pages or JSON-APIs, using CSS, XPath 3.0, XQuery 3.0, JSONiq or pattern templates.
+- [xidel](https://github.com/benibela/xidel) - Command line tool to download and extract data from HTML/XML pages or JSON-APIs, using CSS, XPath 3.0, XQuery 3.0, JSONiq or pattern matching.
 It can also create new or transformed XML/HTML/JSON documents.
 - [kam_remake](https://github.com/Kromster80/kam_remake) - "KaM Remake" is an RTS game remake written in Delphi from scratch.
 - [USDX](https://github.com/UltraStar-Deluxe/USDX) - The free and open source karaoke singing game UltraStar Deluxe, inspired by Sony SingStar™